Lightprotocol/example-web-client/README.md

 # Example Web Client

-This project demonstrates how to use `@lightprotocol/stateless.js` to interact with the ZK Compression API via a browser.
+This project demonstrates how to use `@lightprotocol/stateless.js` in a browser environment to interact with the ZK Compression API.

 ## Running the Example